fralalonde/dipstick/HANDBOOK.md

 }
 ```

-Names may be prepended with a namespace by each configured backend.
+Names may also be prepended with a namespace by each configured backend.
-For example, the same metric `request.success` could appear under different qualified names:
+For example, the metric named `success`, declared under the namespace `request` could appear under different qualified names:
 - logging as `app_module.request.success`
 - statsd as `environment.hostname.pid.module.request.success`